What is the mission of Historic Annapolis?

 Do you have programs for kids and families?

 Historic Annapolis offers many engaging and inspiring programs for kids to learn about the history of Annapolis, allowing children to explore and investigate ways in which life during the 18th century was different and also similar to their present day lives.
-Program include, but are not limited to:
+Programs include, but are not limited to:

 - Mr. Paca’s Backyard Preschool Program